vhub-team/native-db/functions/0xEDC1A5B84AEF33FF.md

 # OBJECT::GET_STATE_OF_CLOSEST_DOOR_OF_TYPE

 ## Summary
-Gets the state of the closest door type.
+Gets the state of the closest door type

 ## Parameters
 * **MODEL_NAMES** objectModelHashKey